MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-client/install-on-windows.md

 You can offload heavy processing to R Server or test your analytics during their developmentYou by running your code remotely using [remoteLogin() or remoteLoginAAD()](../r/how-to-execute-code-remotely.md) from the mrsdeploy package.

+For a What's New for Microsoft R Client, see [here](what-is-microsoft-r-client.md#r-client-whats-new).

 ## System Requirements